Last Updated: Dec 08, 2021

 Despite this, Alt.binz does the job well in terms of its basic features and other add-ons like its scheduler option.
 And what’s good about Alt.binz, is not only does it work on Windows operating system, it can also work on your Linux or Mac device via the open-source and free program, Wine.

-This newsreader is not attached or affiliated with any Usenet provider, so you can use this program with whatever Usenet service you want.
+This newsreader is not attached or affiliated with any Usenet provider, so you can use this program with whatever Usenet service provider you want.
 It also supports multiple news server connections, so if you have more than one Usenet account, Alt.binz is worth checking out.

 Alt.binz pretty much offers what most newsreaders offer.
 It is capable of downloading and managing articles from Usenet, so it supports NZB files and handles PAR and RAR files automatically.
 It is also capable of repairing damaged files.